Hong Kong police expect 'violent attack' on sensitive Chinese anniversary

 Hong Kong police did not immediately confirm the arrests.

 CHRF said on Monday authorities had rejected a permit for a march planned for Tuesday from Victoria Park in the bustling tourist district of Causeway Bay to Chater Road, next to government headquarters, based on security concerns.
+Police later confirmed that.

 Protestors are expected to proceed with demonstrations across Hong Kong regardless.